mauzybroadway/mauzybroadway.github.io/_posts/2015-06-29-welcome-to-jekyll.markdown

 categories: jekyll update
 ---

-You can do all sorts of fancy stuff, like write the TI-Schrondinger equation:
+You can do all sorts of fancy stuff, like write the TI-Schrodinger equation:

 $$-\frac{\hbar ^2}{2m} \psi _{xx} + V\psi = E\psi$$